 York University Policy

-York University is committed to maintaining safe and respectful spaces for learning, teaching, working, and visiting free from all forms of harassment and discrimination.
-York’s policy on sexual harassment incorporates the definition in the Ontario Human Rights Code and elaborates that sexual harassment is:
+York’s Sexual Violence Policy incorporates the definition in the Ontario Human Rights Code and elaborates that sexual harassment is:

 - Unwanted sexual attention of a persistent or abusive nature, made by a person who knows or ought reasonably to know that such attention is unwanted;